 - The processes for recognising an assessing these circumstances and their impact on student’s academic performance

 - The types of support JMC Academy can provide to address disadvantage that impaired student’s academic performance

-This Policy provides framework and principles for fair, equitable and effective structure to manage JMC Academy student complaints and appeals promptly, productively and honestly.
+This Policy and Procedure provides framework and principles for fair, equitable and effective structure to manage JMC Academy student complaints and appeals promptly, productively and honestly.
 Student complaints and appeals system is an opportunity for JMC Academy to review and improve its practices and the overall student experience.Download

 The purpose of this policy is to ensure that international students wishing to transfer between registered training providers do so in accordance with the guidelines of the National Code 2018.